concur/developer.concur.com/src/api-reference/budget/fiscal-year.md

 < {PATH TO YOUR FISCAL YEAR JSON}
 ```

-*Note: unless there is a need to do so, the client should only specify monthly fiscal periods when creating/updating a
+*Note: unless there is a need to do so, the client should only specify monthly Fiscal Periods when creating/updating a
-fiscal year.
-The system will auto-generate the quarterly and yearly fiscal periods.*
+Fiscal Year.
+The system will auto-generate the quarterly and yearly Fiscal Periods.*

 ### Parameters